SmileiPIC/Smilei/doc/Sphinx/units.rst

 These electromagnetic energies appear, for instance, in the :ref:`DiagScalar` as ``Uelm`` (and associated quantities).

 .. rubric:: 3.
-The space- & time-integrated Poyning flux
+The space- & time-integrated Poynting flux

 The Poynting flux has the units :math:`E_r B_r / \mu_0 = V_r K_r N_r`.
 Consequently, the flux integrated over a boundary, and over time, has the units